wavefrontHQ/docs/pages/doc/logging_overview.md

   1. Select **View Logs (Beta)**.
   ![A screenshot of a the UI once you click on a service with the view logs link highlighted.](images/logging_app_map_to_logs.png)
 * **From the Table View**
-  1. Click the vertical ellipsis for the service.
+  1. Click the ellipsis for the service.
   2. Select **View Logs (Beta)**.
   ![A screenshot of a the UI once you click vertical ellipsis on the table view](images/logging_table_view_to_logs.png)
 * **From the Grid View**